-Enjoy the inspiration of Power of Families while you exercise, commute, tidy the house, or relax!
+Enjoy the inspiration of Power of Families while you exercise, commute, fold laundry, or relax!

 Saren hosts this lively on-demand audio podcast where you’ll hear from popular authors, experts and regular parents as they discuss parenting and family-building.

 To listen, scroll down and click on an individual episode link or click below for details on how to listen on your phone.

 The easiest way to listen to a podcast is generally to sign up for that podcast through an ap on your phone.
 There are a whole lot of good aps for listening to podcasts.
 A couple of good ones that we’ve tried for Andriod phones are DoggCatcher (small charge) and PodcastAddict (free).
 You can also check out Stitcher Smart Radio which works on iOS and Android.
 For iPhones, it’s easy to listen via iTunes.

 Simply get a podcast app set up then search “Power of Families Radio” to find our podcast.
 If you subscribe to it in your app, it will be easy for you to find each new episode.

 “I’ve finally found a way to make folding laundry enjoyable… listening to Power of Families Radio while I tackle those mountains of clothes!
 It makes the time fly by and makes matching up socks a pleasure (ok, perhaps I wouldn’t go that far).
 I just wanted to say thanks for all you are doing.” –Jeanette Millward